pmgducati/Blue-Retro-Single-Console-Units/README.md

 <br>

+The PCB's were created in Eagle and I have included the Gerbers if you would like to create them yourself.

-I have created PCB's for other supported systems (Listed Below) but have not tested them as I do not have the sytems.
-I have created a issue for each of the systems that I do not have to test.
-If you make one please comment in the related issue on any progress/problems.
+I have created PCBs for other supported systems but have not tested them as I do not have the systems.

+I have created an issue for each of the systems that I do not have available for testing.

+If you make one please comment in the related issue on any progress / problems.

-I am working through Virtual Boy but need to find a cost efficient way to connect it to the Virtual Boy as I am not consolizing mine.
+I am working on Virtual Boy but need to find a cost efficient way to connect it as I am not going to convert mine.

-Here is the current status of all systems:

 <!----------------------------------------------------------------------------->